 ๐ŸŒ Web Game Engines & Libraries

-WebGL WebGL (opens in a new tab), WebGL2 (opens in a new tab), and WebGPU WebGPU (opens in a new tab) enable developers to create real-time 2D and 3D graphics in the browser.
+WebGL WebGL, WebGL2, and WebGPU WebGPU enable developers to create real-time 2D and 3D graphics in the browser.
 Writing raw WebGL or WebGPU code is tedious, so there are engines that abstract the complexity and do the heavy-lifting to provide more user-friendly APIs.
 This page presents the main JavaScript engines available.

 Engines and libraries